High Temperature Resistance

 DESERT® & TROPIC® Technology PV Machineries:

-In the Sun Belt regions, the high irradiation leads to a high ambient temperature, and therewith a high module temperature.
-Due to an intrinsic property of the silicon, the module power decreases linearly with increasing temperature, which is a well known fact in the PV industry.
-The parameter that describes this behavior is the so- called temperature coefficient.
+In the Sun Belt regions, the high irradiation leads to a high ambient temperature, and therefore a high module temperature.
+Due to an intrinsic property of the silicon, the module power decreases linearly with increasing temperature, which is a well-known fact in the PV industry.
+The parameter that describes this is called the “temperature coefficient.”
 The J.v.G. technology DESERT cell has a very low temperature coefficient compared to standard solar cells.

-Another approach how to meet the problem of decreasing power at higher temperatures is the cooling of PV modules.
+Another approach to the problem of decreasing power at higher temperatures is cooling PV modules.
 Here J.v.G. technology offers a DESERT Hybrid module.

 Solargis World GHI solar resource map